Book Now

 Max Altitude: 2,860m / 9,383 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 6-7 hoursDistance: 17km / 10 milesTravel Mode: Walking

-You will start the morning early and hike to Poon Hill viewpoint to see a beautiful sunrise and outstanding panorama of the Western Himalayan range.
-The Poon hill hike is about 1 45 minute to 1 hour.
-After enjoying the view, return to Ghorepani village and continue descending to Hile.
+Start the morning early and hike to Poon Hill viewpoint to see a beautiful sunrise and outstanding panorama of the Western Himalayan range.
+The hike will be easy.
+After enjoying the view, return to Ghorepani village and continue descending to Ulleri and drive to Pokhara.

 Cost Details